GENADEE/KoreMIDI/README.md

 # KoreMIDI: Easiest Standard MIDI File (SMF) Swift library

 This project as a wrapper around the AudioToolbox framework and tries to make it look like AVFoundation.
+Collections in KoreMIDI are generally copy-on-write, i.e. following the semantics of the built in Swift collection.

 ```
 struct MIDISequence : MutableCollection, Comparable {